acrooks2/UrbanSimulation/README.md

 # Examples of real world Agent-based Modeling Applications

-There are two specific application domains where agent-based modeling has taken off.
-The first being pedestrian simulation for example, Legion,  Steps and EXODUS simulation platforms.
-The second is the area of traffic modeling for example, there are several microsimulation/agent-based model platforms such as PTV Visum, TransModeler and Paramics.
-Based on these companies websites they have clients in industry, government and academia.

-A sample (and definitely not an exhaustive list) of agentbased modeling applications and references are provided below for interested readers:
+A sample (and definitely not an exhaustive list) of agent-based modeling applications and references are provided below for interested readers:

 * Southwest Airlines used an agent-based model to improve how it handled cargo (Seibel and Thomas, 2000).
 * Eli Lilly used an agent-based model for drug development (Bonabeau, 2003a).